Google Ads Audiences Guide: Observation vs Targeting & Advanced Assignments

 Data is the fuel for the Google Ads algorithm.
 By defaulting to Targeting, you cut the fuel line.
 By using Observation, you inject high-octane additives.

-- Implement the Audience Layering Onion: Add Remarketing, In-Market, and Demographics to every campaign.
+- Onion Layering: Add Remarketing, In-Market, and Demographics to every campaign immediately.

 Stop treating all searchers as anonymous text strings.
 They are people with histories, jobs, and intent.
 Use that data.